CD:UK

-CD:UK (CountDown:United Kingdom), stylised as cd:uk, is a defunct music television programme which ran in the United Kingdom from 29 August 1998 until 1 April 2006.
-Originally run in conjunction with SMTV Live, the programme aired on ITV as a rival to the BBC's Live & Kicking and was the replacement for The Chart Show, which had been airing on the network for nine and a half years.
+CD:UK (CountDown:United Kingdom), stylised as cd:uk, is a music television programme that ran in the United Kingdom from 29 August 1998 to 1 April 2006.
+Originally run in conjunction with SMTV Live, the programme aired on ITV as a rival to the BBC's Live & Kicking and was the replacement for The Chart Show, which had been airing on the network for nine years.

-In contrast to its predecessor, which only showed promo videos, CD:UK was broadcast live on Saturday mornings with a studio audience and featured live performances, as well as star interviews and competitions.
+In contrast to its predecessor, which only showed music videos, CD:UK was broadcast live on Saturday mornings with a studio audience and featured live performances, as well as star interviews and competitions.
 It also featured the Saturday Chart, which although was unofficial, usually reflected the new chart positions a day before the official chart was announced on Radio 1.
 This made the BBC's long-running Top of the Pops, which aired only the night before, seem very out-of-date broadcasting the previous week's chart.
 CD:UK later utilised an interactive chart based on viewers' votes, called the MiTracks Countdown.
-From 1998 to 2006, the show was sponsored by Tizer, Ribena and Rimmel.
+The show was sponsored by Tizer from 1999 until 2003, then Ribena from 2003 until 2005, and finally Rimmel from 2005 until its demise.

 In 2002, the programme was criticised for showing "raunchy" performances in a slot aimed at children, sparked by a performance of "Dirrty" by Christina Aguilera.
 In response, a spin-off programme entitled CD:UK Hotshots, featuring music videos which could be considered unsuitable for daytime viewing, was launched in January 2003 and broadcast overnight.

 History

 Presenters

 CD:UK was originally fronted by the same presenting team for SMTV Live – Ant & Dec and Cat Deeley.
-Ant & Dec left both programmes on 1 December 2001 and leaving Deeley as solo presenter.
+It directly aired after its sister show, usually at around 11:30am, and like its predecessor The Chart Show, it was also repeated in a late night slot.

+Ant & Dec left both programmes on 1 December 2001 ahead of presenting the Pop Idol live shows.
+This left Deeley to present CD:UK solo.
 As time went on, due to her popularity with viewers, Deeley was offered more and more television work and went on to present Stars in Their Eyes and Fame Academy.
 This meant that she was absent from the show more and more and was frequently replaced by either a celebrity guest or Holly Willoughby from SMTVs successor Ministry of Mayhem.
 Deeley chose to leave the programme for good in March 2005.
 TRL presenter Dave Berry presented the programme for several weeks before Holly Willoughby became the new regular host presenting each fortnight with guest presenters such as Kelly Osbourne, Rachel Stevens, Brittany Murphy, Girls Aloud, Natalie Brown and Jayne Middlemiss filling in for the weeks when Willoughby was absent.